jchabloz/verisocks/README.md

-Some workaround can be found, such as for example [cocotb-test](https://github.com/themperek/cocotb-test) which proposes a solution to use pytest with cocotb, but I am not entirely convinced.$
+Some workaround can be found, such as for example [cocotb-test](https://github.com/themperek/cocotb-test) which proposes a solution to use pytest with cocotb, but I am not entirely convinced.

 I prefer trying another solution (it's more fun anyway); re-write from scratch a simple-to-use interface using the standardized *Verilog Procedural Interface